What age is considered a toddler?

 Parenting tips for toddlers aged 2-3:

 Toddlerhood is a critical stage in your child's development.
-While the terrible twos (which may turn into threes) might be annoying and difficult at times, it's critical to stay cool and teach your child how to recognise and deal with strong emotions.
-The following are some top ideas that experts feel are most crucial for various toddler years.- Encourage their growing interest: Parents may stimulate their child's curiosity by taking them to zoos, child-friendly museums, parks, reading books together, and playing games.
+While the terrible twos (which may turn into threes) might be annoying and difficult at times, it's critical to stay calm and teach your child how to recognise and deal with strong emotions.
+The following are some top ideas that experts feel are most crucial for various toddler years.- Encourage their growing interest: Parents may stimulate their children's curiosity by taking them to zoos, child-friendly museums, and parks, reading books together, and playing games.
 Point things out, ask questions, and allow your child time to react.

 - Enable them to accomplish things on their own: Encourage your toddler's independence by allowing them to make basic decisions and participate actively in age-appropriate activities like feeding and dressing themselves.